yugabyte/yugabyte-db/docs/content/preview/integrations/metacat.md

 - In the `metacat-functional-tests/metacat-test-cluster/docker-compose.yml` file, change the following:

-  - Change the `image` to a YugabyteDB image
+  - Change the `image` to a YugabyteDB image.
-  - Add the `command` and set it to the location of the script file you created
+  - Add the `command` and set it to the location of the script file you created.
-  - Change the `POSTGRES_USER` and `POSTGRES_PASSWORD`
+  - Change the `POSTGRES_USER` and `POSTGRES_PASSWORD`.
-  - Change the port number under `environment`
+  - Change the port number under `environment` for `storage-barrier` configuration.

   For example: